-The implementation of the fitness and probity process is subject to periodic monitoring by Business Compliance and review by Internal Audit.
+The implementation of the fitness and probity process is subject to periodic monitoring by the Compliance function and review by Internal Audit.
 All reasonable steps are undertaken to ensure that sufficient information is obtained to enable the Company to properly make informed decisions as to the fitness and probity of directors and controlled function role holders.

-FIL Life Ireland operates a process for assessing the fitness and propriety of its controlled function role holders via background screening and pre-employment or pre-appointment checking, carried out internally and through an external screening partner.
-To ensure that these individuals remain fit and proper an annual self-certification exercise takes place, and furthermore each year the propriety of all such employees is checked by a third party.
+FIL Life Ireland operates a process for assessing the fitness and probity of its controlled function role holders background screening and pre-employment or pre-appointment checking, carried internally and through an external screening partner.
+To ensure that these individuals remain fit and proper an annual selfcertification exercise takes place, and furthermore each year the probity of all such employees is checked by a third party.

 The only exception to the above is for the Head of Actuarial Function (HoAF) which is outsourced to Milliman Ireland.
-FIL Life Ireland agrees that Milliman Ireland's own internal procedures meet the necessary requirements.
+FIL Life Ireland agrees that Milliman Ireland's own internal procedures meet the necessary requirements and Milliman Ireland provide FIL Life Ireland with a letter outlining the outcome of their internal review.